RamonRuiz/tallerangular/README.md

 =============

 ## Summary
-Project fdr the AngularJS workshop at Proxy 2014
+Project for the AngularJS workshop at Proxy 2014